insanecoding/data-mining-tool/readme.md

 #Data Mining app

+###Information:

+The repository contains software infrastructure for data mining experiments with website classification at COMSEC laboratory (SPIIRAS Institute).

+This tool helps to:
+* import categorized websites (URLBlacklist and Shalla Security Blacklist are now used),
+* download their HTML contents,
+* extract features (all text from page, text from specific tags, ngrams and HTML tags' statistics),
+* create and prepare experiments for RapidMiner software,
+* create schemes of RapidMiner workflow,
+* execute the schemes,
+* generate .xlsx report with classification results

 #How to run:
 ###First run:

 `gradlew runMe` - first launch.
-The app will fetch all the dependencies: frontend and backend (may take a while) If you develop with Intellij Idea, install Lombok plugin for convenience
+The app will fetch all the dependencies: frontend and backend (may take a while) If you develop with Intellij Idea, install Lombok plugin for your convenience

 ###Develop: